 Copper for crop production

 Copper (Cu) is one of eight essential plant micronutrients.
 Copper is required for many enzymatic activities in plants and for chlorophyll and seed production.
-Deficiency of copper can lead to increased plant susceptibility to disease, one example being ergot which can cause significant yield loss in small grains.
+Deficiency of copper can lead to increased susceptibility to diseases like ergot, which can cause significant yield loss in small grains.
 Most Minnesota soils supply adequate amounts of copper for crop production.
 However, copper deficiency can occur in high organic matter and sandy soils.

-Copper deficiency is more likely to occur in cereal grains in Minnesota when grown on copper deficient soils.
-Wheat is the most sensitive to copper deficiency.
-Barley and oat are less sensitive to copper deficiency.
-Some vegetable crops such as onions, lettuce, and carrots are sensitive to copper deficiency.
+Copper deficiency is more likely to occur in cereal grains, like wheat, barley and oat in Minnesota when grown on copper deficient soils.
+Some vegetable crops such as onions, lettuce and carrots are sensitive to copper deficiency.

 Copper Deficiency Symptoms